Kees Smit

-Career
+Club career

 From Heiloo, Smit joined the academy at AZ Alkmaar at nine years-old in 2015.
 He then became the youngest member of their under-12 squad.
-After progressing through the ranks at AZ, he signed a three and-a-half year professional contract in January 2021.
+After progressing through the ranks at AZ, he signed a three-and-a-half-year professional contract in January 2021.

 In December 2022, Smit was included with the first team squad on their mid-season break travelling training party to Valencia, Spain.
 In January 2023, a goal Smit scored in a five-a-side indoor game went viral due to its unusual nature, as he beat the outrushing goalkeeper with shot rebounded from the side wall.
-Later that month, Smit made his professional debut for Jong AZ in the Eerste Divisie in a home match against Helmond Sport, on January 23, 2023.
+Later that month, Smit made his professional debut for Jong AZ in the Eerste Divisie in a home match against Helmond Sport, on 23 January 2023.

 With AZ under-19s playing in the UEFA Youth League he was part of the team that beat Barcelona and Real Madrid on consecutive rounds to reach the semi-finals in March 2023.
 Smit scored a long range goal in the UEFA Youth League last-sixteen tie against Barcelona that brought praise.
+He also played in the UEFA Youth League final against Hajduk Split as AZ ran out 5–0 winners.

+He made his UEFA Europa League debut for AZ Alkmaar on 7 November 2024 in a 3–1 home win against Fenerbahçe, scoring the second goal and being credited with an assist for the third.
+He played in the final of the KNVB Cup as AZ lost to Go Ahead Eagles on penalties on 21 April 2025.
+The game had ended 1-1 in normal time after Go Ahead Eagles scored a 98th minute equaliser.